bisdn/bisdn.github.io/api_definition.md

 ## Introduction
 The Basebox configuration information is stored in a highly available [etcd][etcd_gh] cluster.
-The access to this etcd cluster is open to the Basebox users and effectively provides an API for configuring Basebox.
+The access to this etcd cluster is open to the Basebox users and effectively provides an API for configuring Basebox, via the generated systemd-networkd files.
 Using etcd as a means of configuration allows us to reliably store the configuration information, track the configuration changes and react to them.
 It stores information in a directory-like structure, and each 'directory' and 'leaf' data node holds a modification index.
 The *etcd connector* uses this index to track changes to the data structure, thus allowing it to react to changes as they happen.